 Unlike many other VPN review sites, we take things seriously.

-When we review the VPN product, we actually buy and use it for a period of 1 week.
-Here’s what we usually do:
+When we review the VPN service, we actually open our wallets and become a paid customer.
+We never ask for free accounts.
+Here’s what we do:

-- Test compatibility (TOR, Game consoles, Routers etc..)
+- Check compatibility (TOR, Game consoles, Routers etc..).

 Here’s how we evaluate and stress-test every element of a VPN service:

 1. Same computer & network for each VPN